denten-books/plain-text/main.md

 photocopiers, and word processors are all restricted as contraband.
 Imagine extreme forms of control: where the skills of reading and writing are themselves strongly restricted.
 In such a world, text loses some of its formal digital qualities.
-It becomes autographic and media bound.
+It becomes autographic and media-bound.

 Understanding digitality as a format imposed onto matter, a format that facilitates remediation, recasts the history of computing as something other than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
-This would be true if the computer was simply a souped-up calculator.
-But it is not just that: it is a self-amending machine for universal remediation (not limited to numbers), one that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separates readers into those for whom text exists as a fixed analog given, and those for whom it functions as a truly digital, media, capable of amending further texts, men, and machines.
+That idea would be true if the computer was simply a souped-up calculator.
+But computers are not just that: they are self-amending machines for universal remediation (not limited to numbers), machnes that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts, men, and machines.

 ![Goldberg's Control Cards (US Patent 165663)](images/control-2.png "@goldberg1911")